151henry151/distance-calc/README.md

 # distance-calc
 Calculate haversine distance between current location and a list of other locations and select nearest

-May not always choose the best loctaion because it is not caluculating driving distance, only haversine distance ("as the crow flies")
+May not always choose the best loctaion because it is not calculating driving distance, only haversine distance ("as the crow flies")

 Requires:

 re

 gpxpy

 googlemaps

 credentials.py with api key

 location_list which is a list of ATM locations